 John Weichel Research files index

 These research files consist primarily of notes and copies of newspapers and other published materials collected by author and historian, John Weichel.
+Updated to include material donated in 2013.
+(446 p.)

 John Harnage Scougall was the Clerk of Kincardine and an avid amateur photographer.
 The J.H.
 Scougall Collection is a wonderful pictorial depiction of life in rural Ontario from the 1870s to 1920s.